botbreeder/mudbasic/README.md

 130 (110) belongs to (10)
 ```

+Lines with a single double quoted string are identifiers.

-Of course we could use `Jane` instead of `(110)` inside of placeholders, but then we'd have to come up with an id for each and every entity we have to deal with.
-More importantly, we might need to say things about statements themselves.
+Of course we could use `"Jane"` instead of `(110)` inside of placeholders, but then we'd have to come up with an id for each and every entity and statement we have to deal with.
+More importantly, we'll sometimes need to say things about statements themselves.
 For instance:

 ```
 210 "Joe"